RalphBacon/PCF8574-Pin-Extender-I2C/README.md

 We don't use any libraries (although plenty exist for the PCF8574) as it's more useful to understand what it going on.
 The only library we require is the standard Wire library for the I2C use.

-Finally, here's a link to some very useful print routines, although the one we're interested in here is for printing binrary values to the Serial window: http://www.phanderson.com/arduino/arduino_display.html
+Finally, here's a link to some very useful print routines, although the one we're interested in here is for printing binary values to the Serial window: http://www.phanderson.com/arduino/arduino_display.html

 Any queries or comments, just put them at the bottom of the video and I'll do my best to answer!